grafana/beyla/docs/sources/beyla-dashboard.md

   - dashboard
 ---

-# Beyla RED Metrics Dashboard
+# Beyla RED metrics dashboard

 You could start composing your PromQL queries for better visualization of your auto-instrumented RED metrics; to save you time, we provide a sample